-This week we are launching a tool for financial advisors and wealth managers that assesses the warming potential of a portfolio, using current emissions intensity and forward-looking emissions reduction commitments made by thousands of companies.
+This week we are launching a tool for financial advisors and wealth managers that assesses the warming potential of a portfolio, using carbon metrics such as emissions intensity, reduction, and targets:

-See which portfolio holdings are in line with a 1.5°C pathway and which are not, based on SBTI commitments
+See which portfolio holdings are in line with a 1.5°C pathway and which are not

-For portfolio fund holdings, the tool first calculates the warming potential of each held fund based on the weighted-average of fund holdings, then includes the fund in the portfolio calculation.
+For funds and portfolios, the tool first calculates the warming potential of each holding, then calculates the weighted-average for the fund or portfolio.

 If your clients are concerned about global warming and want to be sure they are investing in line with a sustainable future, try showing them the warming potential of their portfolio through Ethos.
 You can sign up for a free 7-day trial here.